Ishaan's bookshelf

 Added on Mon Oct 30 2023

-Set in Burma during the British invasion of 1885, this masterly novel by Amitav Ghosh tells the story of Rajkumar, a poor boy lifted on the tides of political and social chaos, who goes on to create an empire in the Burmese teak forest.
+Set in Burma during the British invasion of 1885, The Glass Palace tells the story of Rajkumar, a poor boy lifted on the tides of political and social chaos, who goes on to create an empire in the Burmese teak forest.
 When soldiers force the royal family out of the Glass Palace and into exile, Rajkumar befriends Dolly, a young woman in the court of the Burmese Queen, whose love will shape his life.
-He cannot forget her, and years later, as a rich man, he goes in search of her....
+He cannot forget her, and years later, as a rich man, he goes in search of her.
+The struggl...

 Added on Thu Oct 19 2023